Utilization of Pre-trained Language Model for Adapter-based Knowledge Transfer in Software Engineering: Introduction

-In this paper, we extend our previous work \cite{divyam} to explore the use of adapters for SE.
-In our previous work we studied the extent an adapter is used to transfer the representations of NL-PLMs.
+In this paper, we extended our previous work \cite{divyam} to explore the use of adapters for SE.
+In our previous work, we studied the extent an adapter is used to transfer the representations of NL-PLMs.
 In this extended version, we further investigate adapters for knowledge transfer (\textit{using C-PLMs}) on SE-related tasks.
 This is first done through a Cross-Modal model, which we refer to as \textbf{MODE-X}.
 MODE-X trains adapters on code and inserts the trained adapters on the layers of NL-PLMs (our previous work).
-Then, we add adapte-rs into C-PLMs to assess whether they can improve the results by transferring the learned knowledge of the same modality (i.e., code) in C-PLM using a small set of trainable parameters.
+Then, we add adapters into C-PLMs to assess whether they can improve the results by transferring the learned knowledge of the same modality (i.e., code) in C-PLM using a small set of trainable parameters.
 The resulting models are a modified version of the original NL-PLMs or C-PLMs with adapters embedded in them.
 We evaluate the models on three common tasks: cloze test, code clone detection, and code summarization.
 These tasks evaluate neural models trained on code, and they are the evaluation benchmark tasks found in Cod-eXGLUE \cite{lu2021codexglue} \footnote{{https://github.com/microsoft/CodeXGLUE}}.
-We compare the results of our models (adapters on NL-PLMs and C-PLMs) with the results obtained by traditional fine-tuning of RoBERTa and C-PLMs.
+We compare the results of our models (adapters on NL-PLMs and C-PLMs) with the results obtained by traditional fine-tuning of PLMs (i.e., NL-PLMs such as RoBERTa and C-PLMs such as CodeBERT and GraphCodeBERT).
 We also compare the number of learned parameters and the training time in the different models.
 Additionally, we apply attention and probing analysis to understand the learned representations using adapters.

 Our results show several interesting phenomena: 1) When MODE-X trains adapters on RoBERTa (NL-PLM) for the code clone detection task, the resulting models yield better performance than just fine-tuning RoBERTa traditionally.
 When compared to the traditional fine-tuning of CodeBERT (C-PLM), the results are similar.
 2) When MODE-X is used, or we train adapters on CodeBERT and GraphCodeBERT (C-PLMs) for the code summarization task, the majority of the results yield better performance than just fine-tuning the C/NL-PLMs traditionally.
 3) Despite MODE-X having similar or better performance than fine-tuning C/NL-PLMs traditionally, the training time and the number of parameters are significantly lower.
 We note here that the main objective of this work is not to present a new model architecture but to explore adapters in SE.